“Never give a negative thought an inch or it will take a mile.”

 I “Lost” My Car

-Life is more fun with a good attitude and less negative thinking because most things aren’t worth getting upset about anyway.
+Life is more fun with a better attitude and less negative thinking because most things aren’t worth getting upset about anyway.

 What funny thing that happened to you that you are brave enough to share?